infracost/docs/docs/getting_started.md

 ### 5. Monitor cost estimates

 <ol type="i">
   <li>The following environment variable instructs the CLI to send its JSON output to Infracost Cloud.
-This SaaS product gives you visibility across all changes in a dashboard and is specially useful for CI/CD integrations (next step).</li>
+This is our SaaS product that can be used alongside our open source CLI and gives you visibility across all changes in a dashboard.
+It is specially useful for CI/CD integrations (next step).</li>

   ```shell
   INFRACOST_ENABLE_CLOUD=true infracost diff \